International Insurance Advice for People Living, Working and Traveling Abroad

 One of the more frequent comments I hear from those considering travel or international health insurance is: “I have travel insurance through my credit card”.
 This is accurate so I don’t push very hard and try to reinforce our goal of educating the consumer.
 We specifically tell them to review the coverage they have and if they need additional coverage and/or benefits not provided, please call us back.
 Read: How Much Insurance Comes With my Credit Cards

-How does the Affordable care Act (AKA Obamacare) affect expatriates and those living abroad.
+How does the Affordable Care Act (AKA Obamacare) affect expatriates and those living abroad?
 Learn about the issues and requirements you need to be aware of relating to insurance and living abroad for an extended period.
 Read: Is this Plan Compliant with the Affordable Care Act?

 We often get the question: How much health insurance should I purchase for an extended trip to the USA or if I am moving to the USA.
-The reality is, healthcare costs are much higher in the USA than anywhere else in the world.
-In this article we explore what those costs are and how to decide your coverage amount.
+The reality is, health care costs are much higher in the USA than anywhere else in the world.
+In this article, we explore what those costs are and how to decide your coverage amount.
 Link: Insurance Amount for Coverage in the USA

 If you are moving abroad and considering starting a family, be aware of the requirements and limitations placed on individuals when purchasing global insurance with maternity coverage.
 Read: Buy Maternity Coverage Before you get Pregnant!

 Are you thinking of adopting a lifestyle of long-term travel?
 At International Travel Insurance Group, we’ve worked with many clients who use our products as part of their strategy to travel the world.
 Some strive to become “location-independent” freelancers, while others focus on getting a job abroad that will provide the basis for a long-term stay in a specific country.
-Link: Advice on Making Money While you Travel
+Link: Advice on Making Money While You Travel

 “Be a traveler, not a tourist” is a common refrain.
 It prompts people to look at traveling from a different point of view.
 But for digital nomads who are living and working overseas, their motto ought to be “Think like an expat, not a traveler”.
 Living and working overseas versus simply traveling can present some drastically different requirements for your insurance.
 When it comes to insurance for digital nomads, there’s a lot you need to know.
-Read: Understanding Insurance for Global Nomads
+Read: Insurance for Global Nomads

 In the history of the world, the United States of America is considered a baby compared to other countries.
 The United States became an independent country in 1776… Link: Educational Travel in the US